 Liability insurance and conserving visitor safety through Workplace Health & Safety initiatives are core components of the Australian Space Discovery Centre’s operations.

-- The Department of Industry, Science, Energy and Resources general liability Certificate of Currency [205 KB PDF]
+- The department's general liability Certificate of Currency [205 KB PDF]

 - Australian Space Discovery Centre venue risk assessment [1016KB PDF] [89KB DOCX]

 School bookings for Term 4 (Years 7 – 12) are now open.
 Please email firstname.lastname@example.org with: